How To File Your Texas Dog Bite Lawsuit

 Also, Texas is a “One Bite Rule” state which basically means that the owner must have acted negligently in order for the injured to recover damages.
 Our attorneys will work with you to discover if the dog’s owner knew their animal was aggressive or had even bitten someone in the past.
 In some cases, the owner can be found negligent if they didn’t have the dog under control which caused the injuries.
 We have the experience and knowledge to help you reach the maximum settlement possible.

 Please call us as soon as possible after treatment for your dog bite.
 You will find out instantly if you have a claim because of your injury.
-Your legal team will determine which causes of action best fit your case.
+Your personal injury lawyer in Houston will determine which causes of action best fit your case.
 This can include negligence, violation of animal control laws, failure to stop a dog attack and knowingly keeping a vicious dog.

 Remember, call 311 first and then call us if you have been a victim of a dog attack.